jerico-johns/Flight-Delay-Prediction/README.md

-This notebook cannot run, but all the output has been saved as images, so you can view our results as we saw them on our final run:
+This notebook cannot run, but all the output has been saved as images so you can view our results as we saw them on our final run:

 * HTML Notebook: W261_FA21_FINAL_PROJECT_TEAM2_WRITEUP.html